Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 ## Pseudocode (High-Level Description)
 Below is a plain-English breakdown of the program’s algorithm, split into four components that work together to implement the KMP string search.

-### KMPsearch (Main Wrapper)
+#### KMPsearch (Main Wrapper)
 **Purpose:** Coordinate execution based on user input.

 **Algorithm:**
-- Check command-line arguments (1 or 2 args allowed)
+- Check command-line arguments (1 or 2 args allowed).
 - If one arg:
-  - Pass target string to `SkipTable` to print skip table
+  - Pass target string to `SkipTable` to build and print the skip table.
 - If two args:
-  - Pass target and filename to `FileProcessor` to search file
+  - Pass target and filename to `FileProcessor` to search the file.
 - If invalid args:
-  - Print usage message: "Usage: java KMPsearch \"target\" [filename.txt]"
+  - Print usage message: "usage: java KMPsearch \"target\" [filename.txt]" and exit.

-### KMPSearcher (KMP Algorithm)
+#### KMPSearcher (KMP Algorithm)
 **Purpose:** Perform efficient string searching using KMP.

 **Algorithm:**
-- Build LPS array for target string:
+- Build 2D skip table for target string:
+  - For each position and lowercase letter (a-z):
+    - If match: Set skip to 0.
-  - Compare characters to find longest prefix that is also a suffix
+    - Else: Compute shift by finding longest prefix that aligns with a suffix.
-  - Store lengths in array for skipping
 - Search text for target:
+  - Compare characters between text and pattern.
+  - On match: Advance both pointers; record full matches.
-  - Use LPS to skip mismatches efficiently
+  - On mismatch: Use skip table to shift text or pattern pointers.
-  - Record all occurrence indices (solo mode uses first only)
-- Return array of found indices
+- Return array of all found indices.

-### SkipTable (Skip Table Generation)
+#### SkipTable (Skip Table Generation)
 **Purpose:** Create and display the KMP skip table.

 **Algorithm:**
-- Get target string and LPS array
+- Build 2D skip table for target string:
+  - For each position and lowercase letter:
+    - Compute skip distance by checking prefix-suffix matches.
+- Print table:
-- Print pattern row (target chars prefixed with "*")
+  - Pattern row: List target characters prefixed with "*".
   - For each unique char in target (sorted alphabetically):
-  - Compute skip values using LPS and position
-  - Print row with char and skip distances
+    - Print row with char and skip values for each position.
-- Print default row (for chars not in target, prefixed with "*")
+  - Default row: Print full-shift values (position + 1) prefixed with "*".
-- Format all rows as comma-separated values
+- Format all rows as comma-separated values.

-### FileProcessor (File Search)
+#### FileProcessor (File Search)
 **Purpose:** Process file and output matching lines.

 **Algorithm:**
-- Open input file
+- Open input file.
 - For each line:
-  - Use `KMPSearcher` to find target occurrences
+  - Use `KMPSearcher` to find all target occurrences.
   - If target found:
-    - Print line prefixed with first occurrence index (1-based)
+    - Print line number, match count, and all occurrence indices (0-based).
-- Close file and handle any I/O errors
+- Close file and handle any I/O errors with error messages.
-- (Solo mode: only first occurrence per line printed)